-One hazy morning weekend, Spiderman wasn't on TV at the usual time - so I started watching a movie.
+One morning, Spiderman wasn't on TV at the usual time - so I started watching a movie instead.
 It was about a young teenager.
 He wasn't doing so well.
 He was being picked on.
 His grades weren't so great.

-In one scene, while he was on a computer browsing through some research at school, he heard a circuit make a noise.
+In one scene, while he was at school on a computer browsing through some research, he heard a circuit make a noise.
 It got his attention so he reached down.
 And right then, an electrical current just zapped right through him, dropping him cold to the floor.

 When he woke up later, he was different.
 He had a new way of looking at the world.
-He could quickly articulate whatever he thought.
+He could quickly articulate whatever he needed to.
 He could envision what he was never able to before.
 His ability to make the right decisions improved.